aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-content/_index.md

 type: docs
 url: /search-spreadsheet-content/
 keywords: "Aspose.Cells, Excel search API, spreadsheet content search, cloud spreadsheet API, text lookup"
-description: "Use Aspose.Cells Cloud API to search for text, numbers, or formulas in local Excel files.
+description: "Use Aspose.Cells Cloud API to search for text, numbers, or formulas in Excel files.
 Supports case‑insensitive queries, worksheet‑level scope, and secure authentication."
 weight: 100
 ---

 ## **Search Spreadsheet Content API**

+**Prerequisites:** The API requires a valid JWT access token obtained via Aspose Cloud authentication.
+Ensure your account has sufficient credits and that the target Excel file is accessible in your cloud storage.

 Programmatically search for specific text within any Excel spreadsheet using the Aspose.Cells Cloud API.
 The API can locate text, numbers, or formulas in local files stored in the cloud, enabling automated data discovery, content analysis, and spreadsheet‑auditing workflows.